lamini-ai/lamini-examples/prompt_engineering.md

 ## Batching Prompts

 Batching involves grouping multiple input prompts together and processing them simultaneously as a batch.
-This approach enhances efficiency and speed by allowing the model to handle several prompts at once, optimizing resource utilization and potentially reducing response time.
+This approach enhances efficiency by allowing the model to handle several prompts at once, optimizing resource utilization and potentially reducing response time.

 In lamini, you can easily batch a list of prompts like below: